defoe-code/CDCS_Text_Mining_Lab/README.md

 For running the **defoe geoparsing queries we have not used Cirrus**, since it requires that the computing nodes have connection to internet to georesolve locations.
 Therefore, **we have used a VM** for this. **Instructions of how we have set up this VM** with defoe, geoparser and Spark can be foud [here](https://github.com/defoe-code/defoe/blob/master/docs/setup-VM.md).

 **A paper describing this work** can be found [here](https://www.research.ed.ac.uk/portal/files/141855140/Geoparsing_the_historical_Gazetteers_FILGUEIRA_DOA12032020_AFV.pdf), and the **notebooks presented in this paper** can be visualized [here](https://github.com/defoe-code/defoe_visualization/tree/master/Scottish_Gazetteer/Visualization_Methods/GroupByPlaceName/With_BB).

+We have also extended this work, to geoparse the Encyclopaedia Britannica.

 # Extracting articles from the Encyclopaedia Britannica (EB)